damianhakert/damianhakert.github.io/source/posts/2016-07-15-markdown-kramdown-tips-and-tricks.html.md

 image_title: '/images/blogimages/markdown-kramdown-tips-and-tricks-cover.png'
 ---

-If you use a markdown engine for writing your website content, and you'd like to learn a few tricks to have more freedom with it, this post is for you.
+If you use a markdown engine for writing your website content and you'd like to learn a few tricks to have more freedom with it, this post is for you.

 The markdown engine we use for [about.GitLab.com] is [Kramdown], and that is the one